 You may have heard about or have come across articles advocating the use of Mac cleaning apps.
-The usual question that crops up is, what are the benefits of using a cleaning app and most of all, is it safe?
+The usual question that crops up is, what are the benefits of using a cleaning app, and most of all, is it safe?

-With the burgeoning news of computer threats, malware, and security breaches, apprehension over installing Mac cleaners are absolutely warranted.
+With the burgeoning news of computer threats, malware, and security breaches, apprehension over installing Mac cleaners is absolutely warranted.
 It does not help that downloading software from Mac’s own App Store, which is by and large deemed safe, does not guarantee that an application is secure.
 In an article by Malwarebytes, a handful of applications from the App Store, among them were cleaning apps, have been identified to be stealing data from its users.

 What CleanMyMac X Users Have to Say About it

 Some generally cast doubt on Mac cleaners.
 They assert that everything that a Mac cleaner can do can be done manually.
 But let’s face it, manual optimization requires a specific set of knowledge and is tedious.

 Long-time users of CleanMyMac X attest to how safe the app is and here are some of them:

 And Brett Terpstra from LifeHacker.com has nothing but praise for CleanMyMac X’s proprietary Safety Database: